datastax/dsbulk/changelog/README.md

 - [improvement] DAT-251: Update DriverSettings with new TokenAwarePolicy.
 - [bug] DAT-259: LogManager files have interleaved entries.
 - [bug] DAT-260: LogManager is closing files too soon.
+- [bug] DAT=268: Map-type settings are unrecognized from the command-line.

 ### 1.0.1